statisticalbiotechnology/cb2030/questions/linearmodels.md

 1. Are there any assumptions for linear regression other than that the relationship between the dependent and independent variable is linear?
 What should one do if the assumptions are not met?
 > We are minimizing the summed square of the residuals, which is a good thing if you have normally distributed residuals.
 That is not always the case.
 There are several other techniques for optimization that can be used.
 Still linear models are popular as they are easy to interpret.

 1. Regarding the ANOVA tests made in the jupyter notebook, we get an F-statistic together with the p-value for each test.
 What does this F-statistic tell us?
 > The F-statistic is the statistic we use when we perform [F-tests](https://en.wikipedia.org/wiki/F-test).
 Roughly it is the quota between the variance explained by the model to the variance of the residuals.

+1. Why is the sum of residuals squared and not say to the power of four?
+Have we chosen to square the residuals for the sake of convenience or is there actually a thought behind it?
+ > There are several [reasons](https://stats.stackexchange.com/questions/118/why-square-the-difference-instead-of-taking-the-absolute-value-in-standard-devia) for this.

 1. In chapter 10 , section 10.6 , When it comes to testing our linear model.
 We can do so by:
   1. Considering the reduction in Mean square error( MSE) and looking at the relationship of test statistic R**2 between the variables.